 The Guidelines are relevant for all contracts entered into by City agencies for the purchase of goods over $100,000.
 Among many other things, the Guidelines seek to move City contractors towards: (i) the elimination of packaging or use of the minimum amount necessary for product protection; (ii) the use of packaging that is recyclable or reusable; and (iii) the reuse of the pallets and packaging materials.

-The City has a strong interest in reducing unnecessary waste among its vendor population and adherence to these Guidelines will help us to achieve that goal.
+The City has a strong interest in reducing unnecessary waste among its vendor population and adherence to these suggested guidelines will help us to achieve that goal.
+We hereby recognize the following vendor for making substantial efforts to comply with the suggested guidelines' provisions: